Shivansh-Game/Customizable-Low-Memory-Voice-Assistant/README.md

 Multiple phrases can be stacked on a single function to account for variations in speech recognition.

-## Adding Commands with TTS and External Function Calling
+## Adding Commands with TTS and External Script Implementation

 - Here is a simple example of how you'd implement TTS, it'll read a string to you.